top of page

 • Matching and nice-looking containers are expensive.
 It can be costly if you want the uniform look and picture-perfect pantry.
 OXO Pop Containers are my canisters of choice, and one small bin starts at around $8.00 and can go up to $26.00.

-So, if you love the idea of decanting but are unsure about the additional steps and costs that come with it, I suggest you start small and find containers that hold your usual supply.
+So, if you love the idea of decanting but are unsure about the additional steps and costs, I suggest you start small and find containers that hold your usual supply.
 Here's a good starting point:

 Labeling Pantry Items